cloud-coder/docker-lab-2016/part-3/README.md

 # Step 2 - Setup shared storage between VMs
 The Swarm will distrubute containers amongst VMs wherever there are resources available.
 You can constrain where certain containers are run, but to have a truly scalable system, you should try to avoid that.
 This means that containers that save state, need to mount volumes from a shared storage.
 You could use NFS or some other block storage for this.
 Docker provides a `volume driver` plugin framework.
 Many third party storage providers are creating drivers.
 In this tutorial, we will use EMC's [REX-Ray](http://rexray.readthedocs.io/en/stable/), since it works well with virtualbox.

-1. Make sure that Virtualbox authentication is disabled to make the demo easier to complet and start the HTTP SOAP API.
+1. Make sure that Virtualbox authentication is disabled to make the demo easier to complete, and start the HTTP SOAP API.

     ```
     VBoxManage setproperty websrvauthlibrary null && vboxwebsrv --background